 The answer lies not in the technology within each model but in the design and functionality of each.
 They are essentially the same Bluetooth 3.0 chipset and operate very similarly, but the headband and ear-pieces are slightly different as are the controls.
 There are pros and cons to each and they CAN communicate with one another.
 Here are the differences:

-Headband: The 2Talk has a slightly more robust band which should be more resistant to breakage if handled roughly.
+Headband: The 2Talk has a more comfortable design, which should also be more resistant to breakage if handled roughly.

-Ear-pieces: The 2Talkis slightly smaller and slimmer with fewer "openings" making it less prone to water intrusion.
+Ear-pieces: The 2Talk is slightly smaller and slimmer with fewer "openings" making it less prone to water intrusion.
 The MP3 jack and Phone Button that were found on the SPH10 have been eliminated, and the Jog Button replaced with a waterproof recessed button.
-Raised volume Up and Down button have been added.
+Raised tactile type volume Up and Down button have been added.
 The "plug-in" boom mic on the SPH10-10 has been replaced with a fixed boom-mic, which may also be less prone to water intrusion.

 Controls: the pairing and connecting procedures are essentially the same for both headsets, but using the "+" button on the Expand rather than the "Phone" button on the SPH10.